DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 \subsection{Online Allocation}

 At runtime, \system maintains a pool of available QVM atomic regions (those not currently hosting executing programs) and services incoming allocation requests.
-The allocation policy must balance multiple objectives: matching program size to region size (avoiding waste), preferring high-quality regions for better fidelity, and ensuring fair access to the region pool.
+The allocation policy prioritises close size matching, high region quality, and low routing overhead when selecting from the currently available regional pool.